-5. Hermetic seals on cylindrical cans - Hermetic seal in the circular shape for applications such as airbag sensors.
+5. Hermetic seals on cylindrical cans - Hermetic seal in the circular shape for applications like airbag sensor

 6. Electrical connection on IGBT - The Cu-plated ceramic printed assembly board in IGBT modules for welding the conductor.
-The gentle vibrations allow more consistent welds without damaging the ceramics.
+The gentle vibration allows more consistent welds without damaging the ceramics.
 The process is also very forgiving on the fine wire bonds on the DBC.